formkit/docs-content/3.inputs/autocomplete.md

     "prop": "options-appearance",
     type: "string",
     default: "undefined",
     "description": "For multi-select autocompletes, this prop allows you to customize the look and feel of the selected options.
-Possible values are `default` (the default) or `checkbox`."
+Possible values are <code>default</code> (the default) or <code>checkbox</code>."
   },
   {
     "prop": "always-load-on-open",